Acousweep: An Innovative Microplastic Fibre Separation System Using Sweeping Acoustic Waves

 Acousweep, with a developing lab-scale treatment system of the capacity of 100L of water per hour, can be upscaled in industrial plants.
 The system can be installed in a container with a processing capacity up to 5-10T per hour.
 The containerised system can be easily transported and connected to the existing sewage outlets of the wastewater treatment system.

 Acousweep utilises sweeping acoustic waves to trap microplastic fibres.
 The whole process is merely a physical collection and separation.
-No chemical, solvent nor biological additive are added for wastewater treatment; installation of membrane filter at the sewage plant is also not required.
-As there is no need to reset and replace filters, it allows continuous collection of microplastic fibre.
+No chemical, solvent nor biological additive are added for wastewater treatment.

 Easier Collection of Microplastic Fibres

 The chamber of Acousweep facilitates steady waterflow and efficient microplastic fibres separation, thus making continuous water treatment possible.
 The sensory system monitors the concentration of microplastic fibre and opens the needle valve to let the microplastic fibres drip into a collection tank.
 The microplastic fibres agglomerate and form a cluster in macroscopic scale for any feasible after-treatment.